-As of March 30, 2019, we had order backlog of \$445.1 million compared to a backlog of \$392.1 million in the prior fiscal year.
-The amount of backlog includes orders that we estimate will be fulfilled within the next 12 months; however, orders included in our backlog are subject to cancellation, delay or modifications by our customers prior to fulfillment.
+As of March 28, 2020, we had order backlog of \$478.6 million compared to a backlog of \$445.1 million in the prior fiscal year.
+Orders included in our backlog are subject to cancellation, delay or modifications by our customers prior to fulfillment.
 We sell many of our products pursuant to contractual agreements, single-source relationships or long-term purchase orders, each of which may permit early termination by the customer.
 However, we believe that the unique nature of many of our products prevents other suppliers from being able to satisfy customer orders on a timely or cost-effective basis, thereby making it impracticable for our customers to shift their purchase of these products to other suppliers.